 Catch Up Premium

-This funding allows up to provide additional intervention and support to students, who on leaving primary school, did not achieve a level 4 in reading and maths.
+This funding allows schools to provide additional intervention and support to students, who on leaving primary school, did not meet the expected standard.
 This funding is in place to ensure that we ‘close the gap’ between identified children and their peers.

 During the transition period from Key Stage 2 to Key Stage 3, sixteen students were identified as being eligible for Catch-up Premium; these students were offered additional support to help improve their literacy skills.

 During the academic year 2016/2017 these 16 children were part of our Humanities nurture group; this allowed the students, who had not met the expected standard for English, to experience a differentiated curriculum within a nurture group environment.
 The students studied the History and Geography curriculum with an additional focus on literacy including writing and spelling.
 Of the16 students, all students made progress in their spelling, with 9 students making over a year’s progress and 2 students making over 2 years’ progress.
 In their reading 15 students made progress, with 7 students making over a year’s progress and 4 students making over 2 years’ progress.
 One student stayed the same.